 While we wait, we also get to enjoy the view.
 The Celebrity Infinity, docked down below at the shore looks like a bath toy.

-Soon, its our turn.
+Soon, it is our turn.
 We are all strapped into the harnesses, goggles on and the green light comes on – all the trap doors open at once and we are off!
 The first bit is a near vertical drop, so I close my eyes and scream as the bottom falls out of my stomach.
 But after the first 5-10 seconds, I dare to open my eyes and wonderful thing happens – the ride slows down and it feels like I’m flying.
 The descent is slow, giving me the chance to have a bird’s eye view of the valley below.
 As I am the smallest in group, my descent is the slowest.
 I’m a good 20 to 30 seconds behind everyone else in the group.
 But I’m not complaining, as gives me the chance to enjoy the view.
 I fling my arms out horizontally, and this slows me down even further.
 All of a sudden I’m worried – what if I get stuck like Boris Johnson at the 2012 Olympics?
 So I put my feet and arms together streamline myself, and I shoot forward like an arrow.
 Another 30 seconds and the brake catches and I come to a stop.
 One of the staff at the bottom help me out of the harness.
 The adrenaline rush is palpable; I’m practically skipping and have a huge grin on my face.

 As much as I want to catch the bus back to the top and repeat the experience, we decide to spend the rest of our time here visiting the museum and the shops, but not before having a celebratory drink.